zjiayao/jmt-matrix/README.md

     git clone https://github.com/zjiayao/jmt-matrix

-Then `cd` to the repo and build example:
+Then `cd` to the repo and build and run the example:

-    cd jmt-matrix && make example
+    cd jmt-matrix && make example && ./example

+For Windows users, a `CMakeList` is prepared, and thus one may build using `cmake`:

+    cd jmt-matrix
+    cmake -H. -Bbuild
+    cmake --build build
+    ./build/example

 ## Usage